srom/cma-es/README.md

 By virtue of using TensorFlow, CMA should run on available GPUs without any code change.

-If you run into issues, check the official TF documentation: [Use a GPU](https://www.tensorflow.org/guide/gpu).
+If you run into issues, check the official [TF documentation](https://www.tensorflow.org/guide/gpu).

 ## More examples